06 Safeguarding children, young people and vulnerable adults policy

 Disclosure and Barring Service

-behaviour towards a child, or other behaviour that may indicate they are unsuitable to work with children such as drug or alcohol abuse, or other concerns raised during supervision
+child, or other behaviour that may indicate they are unsuitable to work with children such as drug or alcohol abuse, or other concerns raised during supervision when the staff

-- If after discussions with the designated person, they still believe that appropriate action to protect children has
+- If after discussions with the designated safeguarding lead, they still believe that appropriate action to protect

-not been taken they must speak to the designated officer.
+children has not been taken they must speak to the designated officer/line manager.

 - If there are still concerns then the whistle blowing procedure must be followed, as set out in 06.1 Responding to safeguarding or